cduan2020/LocalizedControl/README.md

 Wup = InfoDistanceUpperbdd(P): Caculate the upper bound on the information distance matrix from the system coupling matrix P.

 [nlist, dlist] = ucs_geodesic_k(Wup,i,k): Calculate the information neighborhood of size k centered at node i.
-The output nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.
+The output nlist is the node list for the information neighborhood, and dlist is the corresponding list of information distances.

-[nlist, dlist] = ucs_geodesic_tau(Wup,i,tau): Calculate the information neighborhood of information radius tau centered at node i. nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.
+[nlist, dlist] = ucs_geodesic_tau(Wup,i,tau): Calculate the information neighborhood of radius tau centered at node i.
+The output nlist is the node list for the information neighborhood, and dlist is the corresponding list of information distances.

-driverplacement.m: An exmaple of the gradient-based greedy algorithm for driverplacement on a BA random network with Lapacian dynamics.
+driverplacement.m: An exmaple of applying the gradient-based greedy algorithm for driver placement (Algorithm 2) to a BA random network with Laplacian dynamics.

-run_kuromoto_control.m: An exmaple of local control design and dynamical simulation of Kuramoto oscillator network.
+run_kuromoto_control.m: An exmaple of local control design and dynamical simulation for a Kuramoto oscillator network.

-run_power_control.m: An exmaple of local control design and dynamical simulation of power grid.
+run_power_control.m: An exmaple of local control design and dynamical simulation for the dynamics of a power-grid network.

-run_epidemic_control.m: An exmaple of local control design and dynamical simulation of epidemics over airline transportation network.
+run_epidemic_control.m: An exmaple of local control design and dynamical simulation for epidemic spreading dynamics over the global airline transportation network.

 run_brain_control.m: An exmaple of local control design and dynamical simulation of brain network.